DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/boundary.md

 A boundary element within which the overlay element should be positioned.

 ---
 The boundary element limits possible positions for the overlay element.
 The default boundary element is <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window">Window</a>.
 If the actual boundaries should be narrower or wider than the boundary element, set the [boundaryOffset](/Documentation/ApiReference/Common/Object_Structures/positionConfig/boundaryOffset/).
-Whenever the specified position violates the boundaries, a [collision](/Documentation/ApiReference/Common/Object_Structures/positionConfig/collision/) occurs.
+Whenever the specified position exceeds the boundaries, a [collision](/Documentation/ApiReference/Common/Object_Structures/positionConfig/collision/) occurs.

 For information on accepted value types, refer to the [of](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#of) option description.